jmwanat/data_analytics/Data Visualization Projects/README.md

 ## Data Visualization

-The objectives of the course were to:

-Design and program data visualizations using either R or Python to illustrate data-based categorical, hierarchical, relational, temporal and spatial insights.
+The objectives of the course were to: design and program data visualizations using either R or Python to illustrate data-based categorical, hierarchical, relational, temporal and spatial insights.
 These visualizations were presented on a summary slide, along with important insights and recommendations.
 Best practices for data display, color, typography, composition and narrative were emphasized.

 I used Python and R programming languages throughout the course.